Dry mix mortar additives are essential for improving water retention, workability, and adhesion in modern construction materials.

 Getting cellulose ether performance right in dry mix production requires attention to both the blending process and the dosage selection.

-In dry mix factory production: Add cellulose ether during the dry blending stage alongside cement, filler, and other powdered additives before packaging.
-Blending time in a ribbon or paddle mixer should be a minimum of 3–5 minutes to ensure uniform distribution.
-Adding cellulose ether powder directly to a wet mix creates localized hydration points that form lumps difficult to disperse.
+In dry mix factory production: Manufacturers should add cellulose ether during the dry blending stage alongside cement, filler, and other powdered additives, and do so before packaging.
+Furthermore, blending time in a ribbon or paddle mixer should reach a minimum of 3–5 minutes to ensure uniform distribution throughout the mix.
+Adding cellulose ether powder directly to a wet mix, however, creates localized hydration points that consequently form lumps which are difficult to disperse.

-Dosage optimization: The dosage ranges listed are starting-point guidelines.
-Final dosage should always be optimized through laboratory trial batches using the same aggregate gradation, cement type, and water-to-binder ratio as the target production mix, and tested against the relevant EN or ISO performance standard for the application.
+Dosage optimization: The dosage ranges listed serve as starting-point guidelines only.
+Therefore, formulators should always optimize the final dosage through laboratory trial batches, using the same aggregate gradation, cement type, and water-to-binder ratio as the target production mix, and subsequently test against the relevant EN or ISO performance standard for the specific application.

-Storage: Both HPMC and HEMC powders should be stored in sealed, moisture-proof packaging below 30°C at relative humidity below 65%.
-Shelf life is 24 months from date of manufacture under these conditions.
+Storage: Manufacturers should store both HPMC and HEMC powders in sealed, moisture-proof packaging below 30°C at relative humidity below 65%.
+Under these conditions, both products maintain a shelf life of 24 months from the date of manufacture.

 We supply HPMC and HEMC cellulose ethers to dry-mix manufacturers, mortar producers, and construction chemical formulators in Russia, Europe, and Southeast Asia.